 Georgia BPCI Advanced participation

-Selected Georgia health systems and PGPs have participated in BPCI Advanced across various clinical episode categories:
+Selected Georgia health systems and PGPs participated in BPCI Advanced across various clinical episode categories over its run:

 Integrated health systems